ben-xD/talkdash/README.md

 - Fix env var config for turbo / backend
 - Add QR code to speaker page for username
 - Add scanner/camera for host and audience page
-- use env var to configure db logger, trpc logger and fastify logger
+- use env vars to configure db/drizzle logger, trpc logger and fastify logger
 - Bugs:
   - Can't click on mode buttons (Audience, Host) on mobile.
   - Username is not shown in the URL when navigating from any page to the speaker page.